ibm-watson-data-lab/couchdb-realm-sync-swift/README.md

 Use this library with caution.
 It is still very experimental and has the following known limitations:

-1. Deletes are not supported
+1. Deletes are not supported.
-2. Conflict resolution has not been implemented
+2. Conflict resolution has not been implemented.
-3. During a pull or push replication all documents are processed at once (not in batches like other sync libraries)
+3. During a pull or push replication all documents are processed at once (not in batches like other sync libraries).
 4. Threading restrictions - right now we require that the Realm be created in the main thread.
-5. Testing - There has been very little testing and no unit tests have been written
+5. Testing - There has been very little testing and no unit tests have been written.

 ## License